rishabh625/PepipostTutorials/how to send email in java.md

 # How To Send Email in Java.

 ### Introduction

-Sending Email is the most common and necessary requirement for most of the applications.
-Java provides Java Mail API a platform-independent and protocol-independent framework to build mail and messaging applications.
+*Sending Email* is the most common and necessary requirement for most of the applications.
+Java provides Java Mail API - a platform and protocol independent framework to build mail and messaging applications.

 The JavaMail reference implementation is licensed under the Common Development and Distribution License (CDDL) v1.1 and GNU General Public License (GPL) v2 with Classpath Exception.

-In this guide, you will get detailed steps on how to setup JavaMail in your Java Project And implement JavaMail API to build and send emails on SMTP protocol.
+In this guide, you will get detailed steps on how to setup JavaMail in your Java Project and implement JavaMail API to build and send emails on SMTP protocol.

 ## Prerequisites

-Eclipse IDE
+- Eclipse IDE

-Java Runtime Environment
+- Java Runtime Environment

-## Step 1 — Create new Maven Project
+## Step 1 - Create new Maven Project

-Click on File > New > Project > Maven > Maven Project.
+1. Click on `File > New > Project > Maven > Maven Project`

 ![new maven project](https://i.imgur.com/m7yMKFJ.png)

-Check Create  a simple project(skip archetype selection) and click finish.
+2. Select *Create  a simple project(skip archetype selection)* and click *Finish*.

 ![archetype of maven](https://i.imgur.com/UCCklVj.png)

-Give Artifact Id and group Id to your project.
+3. Give Artifact Id and group Id to your project.

 ![artifact and group id maven](https://i.imgur.com/I8I8Uas.png)

-This will give default project structure as below
+4. This will give default project structure as below:

 ![project_structure](https://i.imgur.com/4mL0MRa.png)

-A default pom.xml is created
+5. A default pom.xml is created:

 ```xml
 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:schemaLocation="http://maven.apache.org/POM/4.0.0 http://maven.apache.org/xsd/maven-4.0.0.xsd">